james-jw/xq-promise/README.md

 }
 ```

 A failure occurs if any deferred work or callback function throws an exception.
 The `fail` callback allows handling and potentially mitigating these errors during a fork-join process.
 Without a fail callback an exception will go uncaught and cause the entire query to stop.
-In essense, adding a fail callback to a fork chain, is equivalent to the `catch` in a try/catch clause.
+In essense, adding a fail callback to a deferred chain, is equivalent to the `catch` in a try/catch clause.

-The `fail` callback, similar to the `catch` clause has the option of returning a value in place of the failure as opposed to propegating or throwing an error itself.
+Also similar to the `catch` clause, the `fail` callback has the option of returning a value as opposed to propegating or throwing an error itself.

 ```xquery
 promise:defer($work)